jeffpooley/sdk/docgen/doc-snippets/readme.md

 The following actions are not permitted by the SDK, nor through the API in general:

 ### Creating or deleting communities

 Deleting a community is not permitted, due to the risk of accidental deletion of a community.
 Creating a community is not permitted, due to the potential for abuse (e.g., spam communities).

 ### Creating, deleting, or modifying users

-It is not possible to create, delete or modifying users, due to the risks involved.
+It is not possible to create, delete or modify users, due to the risks involved.

 ## Guides